aadityachapagain/aadityachapagain.github.io/content/articles/distributed_training_slurm.md

 Authors: Aaditya Chapagain
 Status: published

 Recently, I was working on Big Machine Learning project.
 The task was to pretraining Large Machine learning models (with parameter in the range of several Billion ).
-And Normal training approch didn't work ( obviously ).With 8 GPU Volta core machines, it would take several months to complete just 1 epcoh of training.
-Thats the point when i think of distributed training.
-I was using gcp ( google cloud ) for training models and found out that google already have support for Hight Performance Computing with Slurm .
-You can find Mininal working example on slurm from google codelabs here [https://codelabs.developers.google.com/codelabs/hpc-slurm-on-gcp/#0](https://codelabs.developers.google.com/codelabs/hpc-slurm-on-gcp/#0).
+And Normal training approch didn't work ( obviously ).With 8 GPU Volta core machines, it would take several months to complete just 1 epcoh of training, that's the point when i think of distributed training.
+I was using gcp ( google cloud ) for training models and found out that google already have support for High Performance Computing with Slurm .
+You can find Minimal working example on slurm from google codelabs here [https://codelabs.developers.google.com/codelabs/hpc-slurm-on-gcp/#0](https://codelabs.developers.google.com/codelabs/hpc-slurm-on-gcp/#0).

 Through this blog, I will try to explain what is HPC? , Why HPC ?, how can we train large Deep Learning models with slurm.

 # What is HPC ?

-High Performace Computing  (HPC) is the use of supercomputers and parallel processing techniques for solving complex mathematical and computational problems.
+High Performance Computing  (HPC) is the use of supercomputers and parallel processing techniques for solving complex mathematical and computational problems.
 HPC technology primarily focuses on developing parallel processing algorithms and systems by incorporating both administration and parallel computational techniques.
 HPC is typically used for solving advanced problems that require a lot time .

 # Why HPC ?